Mary Ann Nichols: Murder

-Shortly before Mizen reached Buck's Row, PC John Neil approached the street from the opposite direction on his beat, illuminating Nichols's body with his lantern.
-By flashing this lantern, Neil attracted the attention of PC John Thain, as his beat passed the entrance to Buck's Row, shouting: "Here's a woman with her throat cut.
+Shortly before PC Mizen reached Buck's Row, PC John Neil approached the street from the opposite direction on his beat and illuminated Nichols's body with his lantern.
+By flashing the lantern, Neil attracted the attention of PC John Thain as Thain passed the entrance to Buck’s Row, calling out, "Here's a woman with her throat cut.
 Run at once for Dr Llewellyn."
-Neil then inspected the crime scene to look for blood trails with his lantern.
-He saw none.
-He also examined the road, but saw no marks of wheels.
+Neil then examined the scene for blood trails but found none.
+He also inspected the road and observed no wheel marks.

-PC Thain fetched surgeon Dr Llewellyn, who arrived in Buck's Row at 4:00 a.m.
-Llewellyn observed that two deep knife wounds had been inflicted to the woman's throat, and quickly pronounced her life extinct, determining through the fact her body and legs were still warm that she had been dead for approximately 30 minutes.
-He then ordered PC Neil to remove the body to the Old Montague Street Mortuary upon a handcart Mizen had fetched, stating: "Move the woman to the mortuary; she is dead.
+PC Thain fetched surgeon Dr Llewellyn, who arrived in Buck's Row at 4:00 am.
+Llewellyn noted two deep knife wounds to the woman's throat and quickly pronounced life extinct, estimating from the warmth of her body and legs that she had been dead for approximately thirty minutes.
+He instructed PC Neil to remove the body to the Old Montague Street Mortuary on a handcart fetched by Mizen, stating, "Move the woman to the mortuary; she is dead.
 I will make a further examination of her."
 (Note: The removal of Nichols's body from the ground revealed a spot of congealed blood approximately six inches in diameter, with a trickle running into the gutter.
 PC Thain described this discovery as a "mass of congealed blood" beneath Nichols's body.)

 The body of Mary Ann Nichols was discovered at this gated stable entrance in Buck's Row.

-As news of the murder spread, many individuals converged on the scene.
-Among them were three horse slaughterers from a neighbouring knacker's yard in Winthrop Street named Harry Tomkins, James Mumford and Charles Britten.
-Each had been informed of the murder by PC Thain as he walked past them to fetch Dr Llewellyn.
-All three were interrogated, with Tomkins and Britten admitting to having left their workplace at 12:20 a.m. for approximately thirty minutes, possibly for a drink at the nearby Roebuck public house.
+As news of the murder spread, several people converged on the scene.
+Among them were three horse-slaughterers from a neighbouring knacker's yard in Winthrop Street: Harry Tomkins, James Mumford, and Charles Britten.
+PC Thain had informed them of the discovery as he passed their yard on his way to fetch Dr Llewellyn.
+All three men were questioned, with Tomkins and Britten admitting that they had left their workplace at 12:20 am for approximately thirty minutes, possibly to visit the nearby Roebuck public house.
 All three were eliminated as suspects.
-Police questioning of all tenants of Buck's Row—including the residents of the property closest to where Nichols's body was discovered—revealed that although several residents had been awake in the early hours, none had seen or heard anything amiss.
-All police officers patrolling along or near Buck's Row in the early hours of 31 August also reported hearing and seeing nothing suspicious before the discovery of Nichols's body.
+Police also questioned every tenant of Buck's Row, including the residents of the house closest to where Nichols's body had been found.
+Although several occupants had been awake during the early hours, none reported seeing or hearing anything unusual.
+Likewise, all police officers patrolling along or near Buck's Row in the early hours of 31 August stated that they had observed nothing suspicious before the discovery of Nichols's body.
 (Note: PC Neil had observed nothing suspicious at 3:15 a.m. on his last beat through Buck's Row.)